Back to UniFi Protect Guides

 Adopt on simple baseline segment

-Temporarily place camera and Protect host on same straightforward network segment for initial adoption.
+Temporarily place camera and Protect host on same simple network segment for initial adoption.
 This removes complex inter-VLAN variables.
 After successful adoption and firmware sync, move camera back to target topology.

 4